 - The AAP supports legislation prohibiting access to tanning salons or use of artificial tanning devices by children under 18 years of age.

-- Stay within the designated swimming area and ideally within the visibility of a lifeguard
+- At the beach, stay within the designated swimming area and ideally within the visibility of a lifeguard

 - Be aware of rip currents.
 If you should get caught in one, don't try to swim against it.
 Swim parallel to shore until clear of the current.